berkmancenter/classifurlr/doc/classification_api.md

 The probability, represented as a number from 0 to 1, that the given page is being blocked by some entity on the network as determined by weighting the results from individual classifiers.

-**throttled**

-The probability, represented as a number from 0 to 1, that the given page is being throttled by some entity on the network as determined by weighting the results from individual classifiers.

 **classifiers**

 An array of results, one from each classifier queried, which help determine the final classification response.

 An individual classifier result will have a name and a weight.
 These are set by Classifurlr and used to classify a web response.
-Each classifier result will also have one or more of the probabilities (available, blocked, &/or throttled).
+Each classifier result will also have one or more of the probabilities (available &/or blocked).

 Classifurlr uses the weight and probabilities together to determine the overall probabilities for the classification.